[file name]: meta charset=UTF-8.txt [file content begin]Education Gift Fund India: Give the Gift of Learning · 2026 Guide

 2. Why Gifting Investments Beats Cash or Toys

-Cash gifts are typically spent on immediate wants and leave no long‑term benefit.
-An investment gift, on the other hand, harnesses the power of compounding.
-Moreover, it teaches the child about money when they eventually learn about the fund.
-For relatives who want to give something meaningful, contributing to a child’s education fund is far more impactful than another toy that will soon be forgotten.
+• Better for relatives: For relatives who want to give something meaningful, contributing to a child’s education fund is far more impactful than another toy that will soon be forgotten.

-Additionally, funds like Sukanya Samriddhi Yojana offer sovereign guarantee and tax‑free returns, making them a perfect gift for a girl child’s security.
-A minor SIP in an index fund provides equity exposure that can beat education inflation (10‑12%).
+• Government-backed security: Funds like Sukanya Samriddhi Yojana offer sovereign guarantee and tax‑free returns, making them a perfect gift for a girl child’s security.

 3. Mistakes to Avoid with Education Gift Funds